pittcsc/pittcswiki/src/guides/career/general-college-advice.md

 Adjusting to college is easier said than done.
 Below are some basics we recommend:

 #### Find Your Group
-We recommend you keep joining new clubs, trying new things, and immersing yourself in the college experience until you have a trustworthy and reliable group of friends around you.
+We recommend you join new clubs, try new things, and immerse yourself in the college experience until you have a trustworthy and reliable group of friends around you.
 College isn't easy and having a support system around you is going to be key to your success.

 If you're struggling to meet new people, don't give up!
 Keep joining new clubs and finding ways to participate on campus.
 Eventually you'll have a breakthrough!